Commodoreprime/rsyncmap/README.md

 If and when declared at some point in the syncmap file it will be added to future mappings for the duration of the file.
 Additionally, any additional `ARGS` operation will be added ontop.

 An optional minus (-) can be specified directly after the colon to remove any arguments specified.
 There **must** be a space between the minus and following arguments.
 If an argument cannot be found it will fail silently and continue.

+### The `NEGATION` operator

+syntax: `!
+PATH`.

+If a line starts with an exclamation mark (!), the path specified after will not be copied to the destination directory.
+The space between the exclamation mark and the path is optional.

+Glob patterns apply with this operation.

 ---
 ## Examples